CrypticMonkey3/Dnd-character-creator/README.md

 # Dnd-character-creator
 -   Ability roller - Current
-    - Have to spawn boxes, render titles for each, like strength, dex, etc, and put in the boxes the most recommended stats which were generated, whilst allowing the player to be able to move the stats if needed.
+    - Render titles for each, like strength, dex, etc, and put the generated stats into boxes, whilst allowing the player to be able to move the stats around if needed.
--   Stat modifier depending on character